cossacklabs/product-docs/acra/keys/operations/generation.md

 AcraServer, AcraTranslator, and AcraConnector all need to have *different* master keys.
 {{< /hint >}}

-Current key store version 1 uses one master key called `ACRA_MASTER_KEY`.
+Current keystore version 1 uses one master key called `ACRA_MASTER_KEY`.
 It is used only to encrypt the stored private keys.

-New key store version 2 uses two distinct master keys: one is used to encrypt private key material, the other one is used to sign public key store data.
+New keystore version 2 uses two distinct master keys: one is used to encrypt private key material, the other one is used to sign public keystore data.
 Both of them are still encoded as a single `ACRA_MASTER_KEY` value.

 ## 1. Setting up AcraServer